Paul Maritz

 Paul Alistair Maritz (born March 16, 1955) is a computer scientist and software executive.
-He held positions at large companies including Microsoft and EMC Corporation.
+He held positions at Microsoft and EMC Corporation.
 In October 2021, Maritz was named as the chairman of the board of directors for Acronis.
-He also serves as chairman of Pivotal Software.
+He also is chairman of Pivotal Software.

 Early life

 Paul Maritz was born and raised in Rhodesia (now Zimbabwe).
 His family later moved to South Africa where he was schooled at Highbury Preparatory School and Hilton College.
 He received a B.Sc. in Computer Science from the University of Natal, and a B.Sc.
 (Hons) degree, also in Computer Science, from the University of Cape Town in 1977.

 Career

 After finishing his graduate studies, Maritz had a programming job with Burroughs Corporation and later became a researcher at the University of St. Andrews in Scotland, before moving to Silicon Valley in 1981 to join Intel.
 He worked for Intel for five years, including developing early tools to help developers write software for the then-new x86 platform, before joining Microsoft in 1986.